Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 - **Aggravation by Service** When a pre-existing disability becomes permanently worse during service.
 Natural progression of a pre-existing condition does not qualify for this label

 - **Secondary Service Connection** New disability that is connected to a pre-existing service connected disorder

+- **Lay Evidence** Any evidence or statements by a person without specialized education

+- **Combat Service** Legal finding of fact pertaining to injuries sustained on a battle field.
+The veteran will provide proof it can be accepted if the lay evidence is consistent  with the circumstances , conditions and hardships of service.
+The main important question is whether the current claimed injury is relatd to the combt injury.
+The VA claims adjudicator will have determined whether a veteran served in a combat

+-